hmartinov/PDF-to-JPG/README.md

 ## Changelog

-See the full list of changes in the [CHANGElOG.md](./CHANGELOG.md) file.
+See full release history in the [CHANGELOG.md](./CHANGELOG.md) file.

 ## License